xenit-eu/helm-alfresco/README.md

 #### `transformServices.transformRouter.registry`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformRouter.image not set
-* Default: None
+* Default: `quay.io/alfresco`
 * Description: The registry where the docker container can be found in

 #### `transformServices.transformRouter.repository`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformRouter.image not set
-* Default: None
+* Default: `alfresco-transform-router`
 * Description: The repository of the docker image that will be used

 #### `transformServices.transformRouter.tag`

-* Required: false
+* Required: true if transformServices.enabled and transformServices.transformRouter.image not set
-* Default: None
+* Default: `1.5.2`
 * Description: The tag of the docker image that will be used

 #### `transformServices.transformRouter.image`

-* Required: true
+* Required: false
-* Default: `quay.io/alfresco/alfresco-transform-router:1.5.2`
+* Default: None
 * Description: The repository of the docker image that will be used

 #### `transformServices.transformRouter.imagePullPolicy`